magento/devdocs/guides/v2.2/extension-dev-guide/plugins.md

 #### Around methods
 Magento runs the code in around methods before and after their observed methods.
-This allows you to completely override a method.
+Using these methods allow you to override an observed method.
 Around methods must have the same name as the observed method with 'around' as the prefix.

 Before the list of the original method's arguments, around methods receive a `callable` that will allow a call to the next method in the chain.
-When the `callable` is called, the next plugin or the observed function is called.
+When your code executes the `callable`, Magento calls the next plugin or the observed function.

 <div class="bs-callout bs-callout-warning">
   <p>If the around method does not call the <code>callable</code>, it will prevent the execution of all the plugins next in the chain and the original method call.</p>